raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 In a production environment, it may or may not be safe to assume the correctness of real-time data.
 It will depend.

+## Updating how we count.

+The reader will notice that the average in our previous invocations is unreliable as it includes training sets.

+Let's update our testing system to include a configurable set of training iterations, not included in the final measurement, and also to pin our process to a PCore.

+Next invocations will show a `-C 10` to include 10 uncounted training iterations, which will show a more relevant average.

 ## 20% gain by skipping the right way

 Our container skippers are pretty complex for what they intend to do : they are calling sub-skippers for every entity that containers are composed of.
 By doing so, they strictly respect the JSON format.
 But who actually cares, since they discard the result.